Britain's Next Top Model: Exhibition

 Britain & Ireland's Next Top Model Live was launched by Media 10 in October 2010 at ExCeL London.
 The event was created to immerse members of the public into the Britain and Ireland's Next Top Model (BINTM) lifestyle.
 Bringing the TV series to life, the event gave every visitor the opportunity to experience the Top Model lifestyle for themselves.
-The show featured 45 minute catwalk shows, music performances from celebrities and an exhibition full of clothes and fashion accessories for the visitor to purchase.
+The show featured 45 minute catwalk shows, music performances from celebrities and an exhibition full of clothes and fashion accessories for visitors to purchase.

-The 2011 Britain and Ireland's Next Top Model Live took place from 28–30 October at London ExCel.
+The 2011 Britain and Ireland's Next Top Model Live took place from 28 to 30 October at London ExCel.

 Cycles

 America's Next Top Model: British Invasion

 In 2012, it was announced that seven past contestants would be appearing on Cycle 18 of America's Next Top Model.
 Both Cycles 1 and 7 were unrepresented.
 The returning contestants from Britain's Next Top Model and their placements for Cycle 18 were: